unexist/blog/_drafts/nomad.md

 ![image](/assets/images/nomad/plan_update.png)

-And finally after a press of **Run** with another success and five running instances:
+And finally after a final press of **Run** we can see another success and five running instances:

 ![image](/assets/images/nomad/update_success.png)